 I’m a very fact based person.

 I came to horse rescue growing up with a grandfather who was a horse trader.
-I’ve been to tons of auctions across this region since I was a child.
+I’ve been to tons of auctions across my region since I was a child.
 I understand the way it all works as well as anyone living, and I care about the truth behind slaughter, neglect, sales, auctions and trading horses.

 The truth is vital for real change.